Radio

 • Drag a “BootstrapGrid, Label, TextArea, Radio, and Submit” control onto the canvas and arrange them as shown below.

 • Double-click the “Radio” widget to configure the “Other” properties.
-Enter the tool tip text.
+Enter the tooltip text.
 Click the Save button.

 Definition Sample:

-You may download the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download and extract the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

 Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after the import.
 Then, save the definition to confirm the changes.